 On the day of nothingness, think about your placement on the Earth, your connections and interactions with nature and the world at large.
 Is your lifestyle sustainable?
 Are you being too selfish?
 What about your children or the future generations?
 Perhaps, only loving parents can understand this concern, but if you connect with your environment, you will too.

-Good for our planet, good for us
+Do nothing: Good for our planet, good for us

 As the climate talks in Paris this month finally reached the binding commitment of mutual responsibility for our planet, each of us can contribute to our common wellbeing by incorporating a day of nothingness into our weekly schedules.
 No cars, planes, cooking on heat, meat and processed foods, chemical cosmetics, and above all, perhaps surprisingly, no shopping.
 Indeed, buying new garments and gadgets which we do not need but rather just want, pollutes our world in a sneaky manner.
 Apparel production, constant release of the upgraded hardware and marketing to buying new things constantly, without needing them, adds scars to our dirty environmental destruction (footprint).
 More stuff also pollutes our mind.
 Having too much to choose from, busies us with vanity.